 The findings provide clear evidence that porn does not look like other addictions.

 Prause and her colleagues examined 122 men and women, 55 of whom reported a porn problem .

 The volunteers viewed photos categorised as pleasant, neutral and unpleasant.
 Half of the pleasant photos were erotic.
-The team focused on late positive potential (LPP), a common measure for the intensity of the brain's emotional response at a
+The team focused on late positive potential (LPP), a common measure for the intensity of the brain's emotional response

 They found that porn addicts showed a lower -- and not higher -- late positive potential when viewing sexually explicit images.

 Those who said they had experienced major problems with porn usage showed decreased brain reactions when shown the sexual images .

 The research was published in the journal Biological Psychology:

 Modulation of late positive potentials by sexual images in problem users and controls inconsistent with porn addiction